A Heuristic Framework for Next-Generation Models of Geostrophic Convective Turbulence: Rotating convection regimes, scalings, and transitions

 \subsection{Regime predictions}

-In a finite container, convection first onsets via `wall modes' - drifting waves attached to the sidewalls \citep{Goldstein93, Herrmann93}.
-At the critical Rayleigh number for stationary onset $Ra_{crit}$, shown in Figure \ref{F:NuRa} as a solid vertical black line, the bulk begins to convect in the form of overturning cells.
-For $Pr \gtrsim 0.68$ and $E \lesssim 10^{-3}$ \citep{Chandra61},

-The cellular regime persists until $Ra/Ra_{crit} \sim 2$ \citep{Veronis59}, and is not marked separately on Figure \ref{F:NuRa}, as the heat transfer scaling does not change appreciably between this regime and the next \citep{JulienGAFD12}.

-For $Pr>3$, as $Ra/Ra_{crit}$ increases, the `columnar' regime manifests \citep{Sprague06, Grooms10}.
+Between onset and $Ra/Ra_{s} \sim 2$, flow exists in the cellular regime \citep{Veronis59} (this regime is not marked separately on Figure \ref{F:NuRa}, as the heat transfer scaling does not change appreciably between this regime and the next \citep{JulienGAFD12}).
+For $Pr>3$, as $Ra/Ra_{s}$ increases, the `columnar' regime manifests \citep{Sprague06, Grooms10}.
 The bulk flow in this regime is dominated by quasi-steady convective Taylor columns, created by synchronization of the plumes emitting from the top and bottom boundary layers, and consisting of vortex cores surrounded by a shield of oppositely-signed vorticity \citep{JulienGAFD12}.
-In both the cellular and convective Taylor column regimes, the geostrophic balance between the Coriolis force and the pressure is perturbed by viscous effects.
-This leads to narrow structures with a horizontal length scale of \eg{Stellmach04}:
+In both the cellular and convective Taylor column regimes, the geostrophic balance between the Coriolis force and the pressure gradient is perturbed by viscous effects.
+This leads to narrow structures with a horizontal length scale of \eg{Zhang00, Stellmach04}:

 where $c$ is a prefactor.
 While \citet{Chandra61} derives an asymptotic value of $c=4.8$ for the infinite plane layer, we use $c=2.4$ instead to account for the effects of Ekman pumping at $E>10^{-7}$ \citep{JulienTCFD98}.
 For $Pr \lesssim 3$ the steady columnar regime is not expected to manifest \eg{JulienGAFD12, KingAurnou13}.